CodingItWrong/react-todo-template/README.md

-# My React App
+# React Todo Template

-Describe your app here.
+A project for trying out different approaches to state management.

 ## Usage